riyasingh2005/Stock-Market-Analysis-Using-Python/README.md

 ## **Project Objective**

-The objective of this project is to:
+The objective of this project is to:<br>
 •	Perform exploratory data analysis (EDA) on stock market data.<br>
-•	Identify trends, volatility, and price patterns over time.
+•	Identify trends, volatility, and price patterns over time.<br>
-•	Visualize key metrics such as daily returns, moving averages, and volatility.
+•	Visualize key metrics such as daily returns, moving averages, and volatility.<br>
-•	Use machine learning models (e.g., ARIMA, LSTM, Prophet) to forecast stock prices.
+•	Use machine learning models (e.g., ARIMA, LSTM, Prophet) to forecast stock prices.<br>
-•	Build a dashboard to present insights and predictions interactively.
+•	Build a dashboard to present insights and predictions interactively.<br>

-Research Questions
+## **Research Questions**

 1. What are the historical trends in stock price movements?
 2. How do moving averages (SMA, EMA) indicate potential buying/selling opportunities?